Van Cliburn

 Harvey Lavan "Van" Cliburn Jr. (July 12, 1934February 27, 2013) was an American pianist.
-At the age of 23, Cliburn achieved worldwide recognition when he won the inaugural International Tchaikovsky Competition in Moscow in 1958 during the Cold War.
+At the age of 23, Cliburn achieved worldwide recognition when in 1958 he won the inaugural International Tchaikovsky Competition in Moscow.

 Cliburn's mother, a piano teacher and an accomplished pianist in her own right, discovered him playing at age three, mimicking one of her students, and arranged for him to start taking lessons.
 Cliburn developed a rich, round tone and a singing-voice-like phrasing, having been taught from the start to sing each piece.
 Cliburn toured domestically and overseas.
 He played for royalty, heads of state, and every US president from Harry S. Truman to Barack Obama.

 Early life

-Harvey Lavan Cliburn Jr. was born in Shreveport, Louisiana, the son of Rildia Bee (née O'Bryan) and Harvey Lavan Cliburn Sr. When he was three, he began taking piano lessons from his mother, who had studied under Arthur Friedheim, a pupil of Franz Liszt.
+Harvey Lavan Cliburn Jr. was born in Shreveport, Louisiana, the son of Rildia Bee and Harvey Lavan Cliburn Sr. When he was three, he began taking piano lessons from his mother, who had studied under Arthur Friedheim, a pupil of Franz Liszt.
 When Cliburn was six, his father, who worked in the oil industry, moved the family to Kilgore, Texas.

 At 12, Cliburn won a statewide piano competition, which led to his debut with the Houston Symphony Orchestra.
-He graduated form Kilgore High School.
+He graduated from Kilgore High School.
 He entered the Juilliard School in New York City at 17 and studied under Rosina Lhévinne, who trained him in the tradition of the great Russian romantics.
 In 1952, Cliburn won the Kosciuszko Foundation's Chopin Piano Competition in New York City.
 At 20, Cliburn won the Leventritt Award and made his debut at Carnegie Hall.